-The Women’s Health residency track is for new nursing graduates who seek to specialize in Women’s Health Nursing.
-The program is designed to nurture the new graduate RN in the transition from student to professional RN and provides the new RN with the specific tools and experiences needed to begin a successful career in Women’s Health Nursing.
-Once hired into the program as a full-time employee, the resident's first weeks are spent in a combination of classroom and clinical rotations that allow residents to experience a full gamut of Women’s Health Nursing.
+The Women’s Health track is for new nursing graduates who seek to specialize in women’s health nursing.
+The program is designed to nurture the new graduate RN in the transition from student to professional RN.
+It provides the new RN with the specific tools and experiences needed to begin a successful career in Women’s Health Nursing.
+Once hired into the program as a full-time employee, the resident's first few weeks are spent in a combination of classroom and clinical experiences

 For more information about the Vanderbilt University Medical Center's Women's Health department, please visit the website by clicking ****here****.

-After the seven-week rotational phase, nurse residents are placed in available positions in the Women's Health area.
-These placements are determined by a process involving the residents, preceptors, and unit management.
-During the next phase, residents experience a focused orientation to the designated clinical area and will continue working with unit-based preceptors.
+After orientation to Vanderbilt and its systems, nurse residents are placed in available positions in the Women's Health clinical areas.
+The placements are determined by residency program leaders and unit management.
+After placement, residents experience a focused orientation in their clinical areas and will work with unit-based preceptors.

 Support is a key element in strengthening self-assurance.
 Throughout the residents' first year of practice, they are required to attend Nurse Residency workshops, which support and encourage both clinical and professional growth.